WJP-DAU/USA-report-2024/README.md

 The VIZs are stored as vectors in SVG format.

 The `html` directory contains all the code used to produce the HTML (web) version of the report.
-The report is produced using a [Flask app](https://flask.palletsprojects.com/en/3.0.x/) and [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/).
+The report is produced using Python as the main programming language, more specifically, using a [Flask app](https://flask.palletsprojects.com/en/3.0.x/) and [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/).
+Basic Knowledge of HTML and CSS is required to understand how the app renders the report.